qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   than 3 keys, there are modifier combination keys on this layer.
 The logic is that they are written left to right, starting from the top with Control plus Shift, then Control plus Alt, as if cascading down.
-  They skip some keys, which needs to be learned.
-If for whatever reason you need a layer to stay on, you can activate it here.

-  With the 'descramble' mode, you never have to fear not being able to use your keyboard.
-This mode is completely seamless, everything works exactly the same.

   Leds indicate what layer and mode you are in.